-Establishing reading goals at the beginning of the school year can set the tone for the kind of reading work you expect from your students—and what they expect from themselves.
+Establishing reading goals can set the tone for the kind of reading work you expect from your students—and what they expect from themselves.

 1. Discover Their Reading Identity

-This is a powerful sneak peek for teachers to learn how students view themselves as readers and what barriers they might face.
+This is a powerful sneak peek for you to learn how your students view themselves as readers and what barriers they might face.

 2. Discuss Goal Setting Together

 It can be valuable to begin the conversation about goal setting with a read-aloud.
-For kindergarten, first, and second graders, try using a picture book like Leo the Late Bloomer.
+For grades K-2, try using a picture book like Leo the Late Bloomer.
 This is a great book to start conversations as kids identify with Leo’s struggle to learn to read, write, draw, and speak.

 For older students, try initiating the conversation with Thank You, Mr. Falker.
-It can help to discuss what readers struggle with and serve as a reminder that as teachers, you are always partners in their learning.
+It can be helpful to discuss what readers, including your students, struggle with.
 (Keep tissues close at hand!)